As a dentist, I believe that Ultrasonic denture cleaners are the most effective way of making sure your dentures are as clean as possible.

 They are made just big enough to fit a set of dentures into, and tend to be oval in shape.
 However, I think that some of them are too small, and are not powerful enough to do a decent job.
 In addition, some manufacturers charge more for them because they are a "medical device"!

 Does this matter?
 The higher the frequency of the soundwaves, the smaller and more penetrating the bubbles.
-So 8000Hz is a relatively low frequency, and will not penetrate into the tiniest spaces as well as say, 40,000Hz.
+So 42,000Hz is a relatively high frequency for an ultrasonic denture cleaner, and will penetrate into the tiniest spaces.
+Here is a link to get the best price on this great ultrasonic device;

 The Branson 200 ultrasonic cleaner.